corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/operating/clientrpc.md

 ### Caching user accounts data

-A cache layer on top of the external data source of users credentials and permissions can significantly improve performances in some cases, with the disadvantage of causing a (controllable) delay in picking up updates to the underlying data.
+A cache layer on top of the external data source of users' credentials and permissions can significantly improve performances in some cases, with the disadvantage of causing a (controllable) delay in picking up updates to the underlying data.
 Caching is disabled by default, it can be enabled by defining the `options.cache` field in `security.authService`, for example: